 Louis didn’t flinch.
 “I just finished Oliver Twist.
 Why do you ask?”

-She dropped her pointed finger and returned back to the short glass of what looked to be a gin and seven with lime that waited for her at the bar.
+She dropped her pointed finger and returned back to the short glass of what looked to be a Gin and Seven with lime.
 She leaned over and took a quick sip from the straw.
 Then she sat back in her seat and shrugged.
 “A lot of people brag about how much they read.
 So they sound like they’re smart.
 But really, they’re full of shit.”

 “Do you read?”
 Louis asked.